yR-DEV/StreamSummary/README.md

 3. `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `grunt serve` to start the development server.
+4. `grunt serve` will start the development server.
 It should automatically open the client in your browser when ready, and update upon changes to files.
+If updates fail to hold, restart it.

-## buildin and developin
+## buildin' and developin'

 Run `grunt build` for building and `grunt serve` for preview.

-## Testing
+## Testin yo code

 Running `npm test` will run the unit tests with karma.

+## TODO:
+- instantiate a Chart.js module or put it into stats.
+- finish database connection and enter data into mongod
+      * ~~make sure that schema and connections are ok~~
+      * figure out if you need to use .env
+      * ~~add env to .gitignore~~
+- mongo configuration options for the server in files:
+      * `./server/config/environment/index.js`
+      * `./server/config/environment/production.js`
+      * `./server/config/environment/development.js`
+      * and maybe in the test file?

+## Things to learn
+- Chart.js and how it accesses data from the backend
+- exactly how these front end angular components are compiled so I can use it like a react component/class